Our Mission Statement

 We also recognize that meaningful creative and educational work requires time, skill, care, and sustained effort.
 As the project grows, some guides, materials, and companion offerings may carry a modest price to help support the creative, production, and educational work behind them.
 Even so, our hope is to keep the project welcoming and accessible.

-Thank you for supporting this project by following the episodes, sharing them with others, purchasing guides and companion materials, and contributing as generously as you can.
+Thank you for supporting this project by watching the episodes, sharing them with others, exploring companion materials when available, and contributing in whatever way feels right for you.

 Explore the Series

-Step into the world of Back to Our Nature and discover the story that’s unfolding—while new episodes continue to take shape.
+Step into the world of Back to Our Nature and discover the story that’s unfolding.
+The pilot episode introduces Hugo, Amelia, Ocean, Patti, and the Climate Change Adventure Club, while many new episodes are now in development.

 Inside the Story

-Hugo, a teenage boy from the year 2054, travels back in time to Fairfield, Iowa in 2024 and shows Amelia, a teenage girl, how things began to change—how people moved beyond blame and isolation, and began working together in ways that created real traction in addressing the climate challenges we’re facing today.
-They start the Climate Change Adventure Club and share with others how they can be part of the solution.
-The pilot episode features ideas inspired by futurist Buckminster Fuller and Native American wisdom, along with engaging animation and original songs.
+Hugo, a teenage boy from the year 2054, travels back in time to Fairfield, Iowa in 2024 and shows Amelia how things began to change—how people moved beyond blame and isolation and began working together in ways that created real traction in addressing climate challenges.

 About the director